isustatistics/Website-Workshop/README.md

 ### Editing the Bio and welcome page.
 In your repo (or local copy), search for ‘content/authors/admin/_index.md’

+There you can change:

+1. your education
-There you can change your education, add a short bio.
-Change the main picture.
+2. add a short bio
+3. Change the main picture.

 ### Simplify your welcome page (remove the wowchemy welcome).